jmmorato/openddsharp/README.md

 OpenDDSharp is developed and maintained as a hobby during my free time but as (almost) all human beens I have kids, wife, family, friends or other hobbies that I like to enjoy with.

-You should understand that I'm not 100% dedicated to the project and the only way to make grow the project is collaborating together.
+You should understand that I'm not 100% dedicated to the project and the only way to make it grow is collaborating together.

 ## Use it, test it and report it
 Just using OpenDDSharp you are already collaborating with the project.